-Paul and I sat on a rock, beside the road, on top of a hill that overlooked the ocean.
+Paul and I sat on a rock on top of a hill that overlooked the ocean.
 I had prepared some fresh chapatti and he seemed to enjoy the intensity of the salty tea.

 Paul had spent his life between Australia and America, though his formative years had been in the US.
-He explained that in America you could tell those who served in the military because they put salt in their coffee.
-Apparently it was a habit that developed whilst in service when soldiers didn’t have access to things like sugar and cream.
-Somehow, I always imagined that the US army would have an endless supply of sugar and cream.
-But then, things are not always as they seem.
+“In America, you can tell if someone has been in the military because they put salt in their coffee.”
+He explained, “It was a habit people developed in service when they couldn’t get things like sugar and cream.”
+I was surprised.
+I had always imagined that the US army, out of all armies, would have an endless supply of sugar and cream.